openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 ### Performance Hints
-The `ov::hint` property enables you to specify a performance mode for the plugin to be more efficient for particular use cases.
+The `ov::hint::performance_mode` property enables you to specify a performance mode for the plugin to be more efficient for particular use cases.

 #### ov::hint::PerformanceMode::THROUGHPUT
 This mode prioritizes high throughput, balancing between latency and power.
 It is best suited for tasks involving multiple jobs, like inference of video feeds or large numbers of images.